-9. Investment
+10. Investment

-It is apparent that Queensland Government policy in recent years has favored private sector investment in water infrastructure that is principally for agricultural purposes.
+Queensland Government policy in recent years has favored private sector investment in water infrastructure that is principally for agricultural purposes.
 The Federal Government has recently demonstrated a willingness to invest in the 'social and open access' infrastructure that would support growth of irrigated agriculture in Northern Australia.